sebadob/rauthy/rauthy-book/src/config/config.md

 # operations (default: 128)
 #CACHE_BUF_CLIENT=128

 # The max cache size for users.
-If you can afford it memory-wise, make it possible to fit
+If you can afford it memory-wise,
-# all active users inside the cache.
+# make it possible to fit all active users inside the cache.
+# The cache size you provide here should roughly match the
+# amount of users you want to be able to cache actively.
+Depending
+# on your setup (WebIDs, custom attributes, ...), this number
+# will be multiplied internally  by 3 or 4 to create multiple cache
+# entries for each user.
 # default: 100
 CACHE_USERS_SIZE=100
 # The lifespan of the users cache in seconds.
-Cache eviction on updates will be handled automatically.
+Cache eviction on
+# updates will be handled automatically.
 # default: 28800
 CACHE_USERS_LIFESPAN=28800